MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-payable/apply-prepymnts-overview.md

 - **Multiple vendor invoices for one purchase order** - The prepayment for the single purchase order will be applied to the first imported vendor invoice.
 If the prepayment amount exceeds the invoice amount, prepayment application fails.
 User needs to manually apply the prepayment.

 - **Multiple vendor invoices for multiple purchase orders** - Prepayments for purchase orders will be applied for first relevant invoice.
 If the prepayment amount exceeds the invoice amount, prepayment application fails.
 User needs to manually apply the prepayment.
-After prepayments are applied to first invoice, if there are still remaining prepayments, they can be applied to following invoices.
+If some prepayments remain after prepayments have been applied to the first invoice,  they can be applied to the invoices that follow.

 If the system tries to apply a prepayment and the application fails, you'll receive the error message **"Automatic application of prepayment: Failed"** is inserted into the automation history.
 The message is inserted if the **Block follow-up automation process in case of prepayment application failure** the parameter is set to **Yes**.
 The system can continue processing the invoice when the automation process is run subsequently, or block it until the prepayment is applied manually.